dotrdp/Stardew-Valley-RL-Agent/README.md

 An api for interaction with the http proxy is provided, along with an environment class, player class, map class, allowing for a seamless integration with python.
 You instantiate the API telling it where and how to communicate with the http proxy. currently TTY(http proxy in local host), ssh+tty(http proxy in a ssh server, note you must have keys or use sshpass in the API ssh_wrap declaration), and docker(http proxy inside a docker container).
 For the docker container we forked a popular stardew valley server solution.
 Note it also provides a x11 VNC server 8090 to serve a display with nginx.
 Note, binary messagepacks over base 64 are also returned on the api.
+Furthermore utilities like pathfinder are added.
+Besides networkx integration for a much broader and useful world model

 git clone https://github.com/dotrdp/Stardew-Valley-RL-Agent/
 cd Stardew-Valley-RL-Agent